Online EM Algorithm for Hidden Markov Models: Application to Gaussian HMMs

-Additionally, Figure~\ref{fig:ion_comp1_avg} also displays results that have been post-processed using averaging \citep{polyak:1990,ruppert:1988}.
+Additionally, Figure~\ref{fig:ion_comp1_avg} also displays results that have been post-processed using Polyak-Ruppert averaging \citep{polyak:1990,ruppert:1988}.
 In Figure~\ref{fig:ion_comp1_avg}, Polyak-Ruppert averaging is used starting from $n_{\operatorname{avg}} = 8000$.
 That is, for $n > 8000$, $\hat{\theta}_n$ is replaced by $1/(n-8000) \sum_{i=8001}^n \hat{\theta}_n$.
 For time indices $n$ smaller than 8000, averaging is not performed and the estimates are thus as in Figure~\ref{fig:ion_comp1}, except for the centering and the scaling.
-Under relatively mild assumptions, averaging has been shown to improve the asymptotic rate of convergence of stochastic approximation algorithm making it possible to recover the optimal rate of $1/\sqrt{n}$ (see \citealp{cappe:moulines:2009}, for an illustration in the case of the online EM for independent observations).
-At least for $\mu(1)$ and $\upsilon$, Figure~\ref{fig:ion_comp1_avg} suggest that in this example the proposed algorithm does reach asymptotic efficiency, i.e., becomes asymptotically equivalent to the maximum likelihood estimator.
-For $q(1,1)$ the picture is less clear as the recentered and scaled estimates present a negative bias which disappear quite slowly.
+Under relatively mild assumptions, averaging has been shown to improve the asymptotic rate of convergence of stochastic approximation algorithm making it possible to recover the optimal rate of convergence of $n^{-1/2}$.
+At least for $\mu(1)$ and $\upsilon$, Figure~\ref{fig:ion_comp1_avg} suggests that in this example the proposed algorithm does reach asymptotic efficiency, i.e., becomes asymptotically equivalent to the maximum likelihood estimator.
+For $q(1,1)$ the picture is less clear as the recentered and scaled estimates present a negative bias which disappears quite slowly.
 This effect is however typical of the practical trade-off involved in the choice of the index $n_{\operatorname{avg}}$ where averaging is started.
 To allow for a significant variance reduction, $n_{\operatorname{avg}}$ should not be too large.
 On the other hand, if averaging is started too early, forgetting of the initial guess of the parameters occurs quite slowly.
 In the present case, the negative bias visible on the left panel of Figure~\ref{fig:ion_comp1_avg} is due to $n_{\operatorname{avg}}$ being too small (see corresponding panel in Figure~\ref{fig:ion_comp1}).
 Although, this could be corrected here by setting $n_{\operatorname{avg}}$ to twenty thousands or more, it is important to underline that optimally setting $n_{\operatorname{avg}}$ is usually not feasible in practice.